bigfix/developer.bigfix.com/site/reference/types/wmi-select.md

 # integer value of &lt;wmi select&gt; : integer

-Returns the integer value of a &lt;wmi select&lt; object whose value is of type integer.
+Returns the integer value of a &lt;wmi select&gt; object whose value is of type integer.

 # name of &lt;wmi select&gt; : string